pearu/f2py/doc/fparser2.rst

 Note that the two readers will ignore (and dispose of) comments by default.
 If you wish comments to be retained then you must set `ignore_comments=False` when creating the reader.
-The AST created by fparser2 will then have `Comment` nodes representing any comments found in the code.
+The parse tree created by fparser2 will then have `Comment` nodes representing any comments found in the code.
 Nodes representing in-line comments will be added immediately following the node representing the code in which they were encountered.

-Note that empty input, or input that consists of purely white space and/or newlines, is not treated as invalid Fortran and an empty AST is returned.
+Note that empty input, or input that consists of purely white space and/or newlines, is not treated as invalid Fortran and an empty parse tree is returned.
 Whilst this is not strictly valid, most compilers have this behaviour so we follow their lead.

 If the code is invalid Fortran then a `FortranSyntaxError` exception will be raised which indicates the offending line of code and its line